basho/basho_docs/content/riak/ts/1.5.0/using/querying.md

 * Use [SELECT] to run various queries on your TS dataset.
 * Use [DESCRIBE] to see a full definition of your TS table.
 * Use [SHOW TABLES] to list all the TS tables you have.
+* Use [SHOW CREATE TABLE] to generate the SQL required to recreate a TS table.

 You can also take a look at the [guidelines] to get an idea of the rules and best practices for running queries.